 The Difference Between Real Contractions and Braxton Hicks Contractions

 There are signs to look for when trying to determine whether you’re experiencing false or real contractions.
 The first thing you should do is remember what stage you’re at in your pregnancy.
 If you’re still in your first or second trimester, chances are you’re dealing with Braxton Hicks contractions.
-If you are past 37 weeks pregnant, and begin feeling painful, calculated and frequent contractions, chances are you’re actually in labor.
+If you are more than 37 weeks pregnant and you begin to feel frequent, regular, painful contractions, chances are you’re actually in labor.
 Braxton Hicks contractions tend to happen weeks before your due date, but if they become rhythmic, close together, and painful, they can still fool you into thinking you’re actually in labor when you’re not.
 The thing to remember is that during real labor, the contractions will begin to grow consistently longer, stronger, and closer together, and they are usually accompanied by pain.
 By definition, real labor contractions will be accompanied by cervical change.

 Treatment for Braxton Hicks Contractions

-Unfortunately, there is no ‘treatment’ for these contractions, however there are things you can do to help you deal with them, such as:
+Unfortunately, there is no treatment for these contractions, but there are things you can do to help you deal with them: